 - Those within the location required

 - Contact regularity and transportation

 The second stage of the matching process will consider the child/young person’s needs and the proposed foster parents’ ability to meet those needs in relation to the following;

 - Child/Young person’s wishes and feelings

-Following a decision for a placement to go ahead a preplacement planning meeting should be held to establish a clear Placement Plan and agreement.
+If possible, introductions and a preplacement planning meeting should be held to establish a clear Placement Plan and agreement.
 This involves sharing all of the information available and agreeing the content of the Placement Plan/Agreement.
 Delegated Authority should be set out and medical consent from the placing authority or a parent with parental responsibility given to the Foster Parents.

 Education provision, health needs and regularity of visits by the Placing Authority’s Social Worker should be clearly documented along with arrangements for contact.